 Helping Ease Pressure Sores

+Bedsores are areas of damaged skin tissue which can cause severe infections.
 While pressure on the skin contributes to the formation of bedsores, other common factors that can damage the skin include:

 Friction: occurs when the skin rubs against clothing or bedding.
 It can make fragile skin more vulnerable to injury.

 Shear: occurs when two surfaces move in the opposite direction; shearing and friction can occur when a person is moved across bed sheets.

 Moisture and Heat: dampness from sweat or urine along with a rise in temperature has been clinically demonstrated to contribute to skin damage.

 Friction and Shear Reduction: Cotton fabrics are made with millions of short-staple fibres that protrude from the surface of the sheet.
 These tiny threads are abrasive and can cause skin irritation.
 DermaTherapy fabrics are woven from a continuous-filament yarn that creates a consistently smooth, silk-like surface.
 Shear injuries and skin abrasiveness is virtually eliminated by DermaTherapy.

 Moisture and Heat Control: Traditional cotton linen absorbs and retains moisture, inhibiting evaporation which maintains a damp environment harmful to skin.
 DermaTherapy fabrics are woven of fibres with unique cross sections that create micro-channels to wick moisture away from skin.
 Facilitating increased evaporation which leads to a decrease in temperature.